“The American Bakers Association is extremely disappointed that the Food & Drug

 Administration’s final rule revising the Nutrition Facts Panel failed to incorporate feedback on the compliance timeline from the baking industry and maintains a two-year implementation period that will be difficult to meet in the best of circumstances and will significantly add to implementation costs for baking companies of all sizes.” said Lee Sanders, ABA Senior Vice President for Government Relations and Public Affairs.

-While ABA thoroughly reviews the 943-page nutrition facts panel final rule, there are some key items that ABA wants to address in its initial statement:
+While the Qualia Review thoroughly reviews the 943-page nutrition facts panel final rule, there are some key items that ABA wants to address in its initial statement:

 A critical issue addressed with the NFP final rule is the definition of fiber.
 ABA appreciates that FDA adopted a number of our comments on the dietary fiber definition.
 Specifically, FDA changed “isolated and synthetic” to “isolated or synthetic” in response to ABA comments, which helps reflect that fibers that are isolated are not synthetic.
 FDA also included psyllium husk within the definition of dietary fiber.